Characters

 7. 1983 - Summer of Leopold the Cat

-8. 1984 - Cat Leopold in a dream and in reality
+8. 1984 - Leopold the cat in dreams and in reality

 9. 1984 - Interview with the cat Leopold

-"The Adventures of Leopold the Cat" is a Soviet cartoon familiar to several generations of children and parents.
-If you characterize the project, then the story of the adventures of an intelligent cat and two restless mice is an animated series consisting of 11 episodes.
-The directors of cartoons about the role of friendship and peaceful coexistence were Arkady Khait and Anatoly Reznikov.
-The first series of the project was released in 1975.
+“The Adventures of Leopold the Cat” is a Soviet cartoon familiar to several generations of children and parents.
+To characterize the project, the story about the adventures of an intelligent cat and two restless mice is an animated series consisting of 11 episodes.
+The directors of the cartoons about the role of friendship and peaceful coexistence were Arkady Khait and Anatoly Reznikov.
+The first episode of the project was released in 1975.

 The simple storyline captivated the kids.
-Each episode described instructive episodes from the life of Leopold.
+Each episode described instructive episodes from Leopold's life.
 Many noted the similarity of the episodes with the American animated series Tom and Jerry.
-The domestic cartoon against the background of its foreign counterpart looks peaceful and kind, and the characters are less bloodthirsty and selfish.
+Compared to its foreign counterpart, the domestic cartoon looks peaceful and kind, and the characters are less bloodthirsty and selfish.

 Story

-Haight and Reznikov met in 1974.
-Shortly before that, the cartoon “Well, you wait!” started showing.
-Reznikov, inspired by success, planned a new project for young viewers.
-The director could not pick up a curious plot, and the composer Boris Savelyev came to the rescue.
-The musician introduced Hite and Reznikov, laying the foundation for a productive creative union.
-The idea of a new serial cartoon and the famous phrase were born in it:
+Hight and Reznikov met in 1974.
+Shortly before this, the cartoon “Well, Just Wait!” started showing.
+Reznikov, inspired by success, was planning a new project for young TV viewers.
+The director could not find an interesting plot, and composer Boris Savelyev came to the rescue.
+The musician introduced Hight and Reznikov, laying the foundation for a productive creative union.
+It gave birth to the idea of a new multi-part cartoon and the famous phrase:

-The main idea was to flip the plot against logic.
-According to the plan of Hite and Reznikov, the cat Leopold did not chase mice, but escaped from their attacks.
+The main idea was to invert the plot contrary to logic.
+According to Haight and Reznikov’s plan, the cat Leopold did not chase mice, but escaped from their attacks.
 The moral of the project was an important component of life - friendship.
-To make the idea accessible to children, the creators of the project put the famous quote into the mouth of the protagonist.
+To make the idea accessible to children, the creators of the project put the famous quote into the mouth of the main character.

 Leopold the cat in the first cartoon

-Despite the presence of a classical moral background, the project was not immediately approved by the artistic council of the Soyuz studio.
-After the premiere in 1975, it was banned with wording about anti-Soviet views and pacifist sentiments.
+Despite the presence of classical moral implications, the project was not immediately approved by the artistic council of the Soyuz studio.
+After the premiere in 1975, it was banned with the wording of anti-Soviet views and pacifist sentiments.

-The chairman of the artistic council, Zhdanov, was embarrassed that the cat could not deal with rodents.
+The chairman of the artistic council, Zhdanova, was embarrassed that the cat could not deal with rodents.
 Nevertheless, the creators continued to work on the project, and their perseverance was rewarded.
-The story of an intelligent cat and hooligan mice has been broadcast on the first channels of the country since the 80s of the twentieth century.
-The audience was delighted with the new characters: the cat and mice quickly fell in love with the children, the parents thanked for the project, voicing the basics of education.
-The success motivated the authors to visualize new ideas.
+The story about an intelligent cat and hooligan mice has been broadcast on the country's first channels since the 80s of the twentieth century.
+The audience was delighted with the new characters: the cat and mice quickly fell in love with the children, and the parents thanked them for the project, which voiced educational principles.
+Success motivated the authors to visualize new ideas.

 Characters

-Unusual characters became the main component of a successful animated series.
+The main component of a successful animated series is its unusual characters.
 The central character was a decent, well-mannered cat with the aesthetic name Leopold.
-He is dressed in neat clothes, and wears a magnificent bow around his neck.
-Frant walks around the house in slippers and speaks in a simple but beautiful language.
-Unlike the wolf from "Well, wait a minute!", he does not smoke or drink, he speaks modestly and quietly, is hospitable and clean.
+He is dressed in neat clothes and wears a lush bow around his neck.
+The dandy walks around the house in slippers and speaks in simple but beautiful language.
+Unlike the wolf from “Well, wait a minute!”, he does not smoke or drink, speaks modestly and quietly, is hospitable and clean.

-Leopold is used to solving problems peacefully and encourages the mice attacking him to live together, not to harm each other.
-The peace-loving good-natured hero forgives insulting pranks and is ready to come to the rescue of two cocky mice.
+Leopold is used to solving problems peacefully and encourages the mice attacking him to live together and not harm each other.
+The peace-loving, good-natured hero forgives offensive pranks and is ready to come to the rescue of two cocky little mice.

-Some viewers considered the cat weak-willed, because sometimes the intrigues of mice were offensive.
-The creators of the project tried to stand up for him, so in one of the episodes he received the Ozverin medicine, which would help repel the offenders.
+Some viewers considered the cat to be weak-willed, because sometimes the intrigues of the mice were offensive.
+The creators of the project tried to stand up for him, so in one of the episodes he received the medicine “Ozverin”, which would help fight back the offenders.

-But Leopold's character does not allow rudeness, so the mice remain intact, and the audience understands that patience and a good attitude will melt any heart.
+But Leopold’s character does not allow him to be rude, so the mice remain safe, and the audience understands that patience and a good attitude will melt any heart.

-Leopold's antipodes are two mice - White and Gray.
+The antipodes of Leopold are two mice - White and Gray.
 Although there is not a word about this in the cartoon, the characters have names: Mitya and Motya.
-Bullies are opposed to the cat and take his decency and restraint for cowardice.
-In each episode, the hooligans try to annoy Leopold, and in the finale of the action they will certainly repent, asking for forgiveness.
+Hooligans are opposed to the cat and mistake his decency and restraint for cowardice.
+In each episode, hooligans try to annoy Leopold, and in the finale they certainly repent, asking for forgiveness.

-The grey, speaking in a squeaky voice, wore a cap at first, but eventually lost it.
-In the course of the story, he became very stout and gained bass.
+Gray, who speaks in a squeaky voice, initially wore a cap, but eventually lost it.
+During the course of the story, he gained a lot of weight and gained a bass voice.
 White remained skinny and retained his high voice.
-At first, the leader was Gray, but from the third episode, the leadership passed into the clutches of the White, who was distinguished by greater cunning and prudence.
+At first, the leader was Gray, but from the third episode the leadership passed into the clutches of White, who was distinguished by greater cunning and prudence.

 Roles